mg979/vim-xtabline/README.md

 This plugin tries to give you full control on the tabline:

+* three tabline modes: tabs, (filtered) buffers, |arglist|
 * buffer filtering on the base of the CWD (also local)
-* three tabline modes: tabs, (filtered) buffers, arglist
-* limit rendered buffers to the N most recently accessed (default 10)
-* rename tabs and/or buffers, and assign them icons
+* you can rename tabs and/or buffers, and assign them icons
-* optional persistance in sessions (for custom names and icons)

-More features:
+Also:

 * tab CWD/name is shown in the right corner of the tabline
 * commands to quickly set/change (tab/window) working directory
-* buffers quick navigation (next, previous, with count)
 * reopen closed tabs
 * clean up buffers across all tabs
-* session management: load/save/delete sessions, with timestamping/descriptions
+* session management and tabs bookmarks
-* tabs bookmarks: load/save customized tabs from/to disk
-* tab-todo: customizable command to open a todo file for that tab

 ----------------------------------------------------------------------------